ZWP2-lan/vulnrollbackgag2/README.md

         for _, loc in ipairs(packLocations()) do
             if loc.Parent and not grabbing[loc] then
                 local rare = isRarePack(loc)
-                if S.notifyRare and rare then local k = packKind(loc) or "Rare seed"; setStatus("EVENT: " .. k .. " spawned!"); notify(k .. " spawned on the map - grabbing it now!", "âœ¦ Rare Seed Spawned", C.accent) end
+                if S.notifyRare and rare then local k = packKind(loc) or "Rare seed"; setStatus("EVENT: " .. k .. " spawned!"); notify(k .. " spawned on the map - grabbing it now!", "✦ Rare Seed Spawned", C.accent) end
                 if (not S.grabRareOnly) or rare then
                     grabbing[loc] = true
                     task.spawn(function() grabPack(loc); grabbing[loc] = nil end)